Layer-Group/Jamf-Protect-Batch-Delete/README.md

 4. Use search, sort, and selection tools to review the list.
 5. Click "Delete Selected" and confirm to proceed.

+### During and after a run

+- While deleting, a non‑blocking overlay shows overall progress; the table’s Status column updates per item.
+- On completion:
+  - If any items failed, a completion overlay appears with actions: Retry failed, Export failures CSV, Export successes CSV, Dismiss.
+  - A top error banner summarizes failures and can expand to show detailed errors; it remains until dismissed.
+  - If no items failed, the completion overlay is suppressed, but you can still export successes from the toolbar or File menu.

+### Exporting results

+- Export failures: use the button in the error banner or completion overlay.
+- Export successes: use the toolbar button or File → Export successes CSV (⇧⌘E).

 ### CSV format (example)

 ```text